Mihir-Dhore/societyManagementSystem/README.md

     }

 ```
-To Make the Field Compulsory in LWC:
+To Make the Field Compulsory or to add Field Error in LWC:
 Javascript:
 ```
      handleCreateContact() {